ujwalnk/MachineLearning101/docs/index.md

 > ~ Benjamin Franklin

-So interact with the code, and fiddle around with the code, until it becomes second nature.
+So interact with the code, and fiddle around, until it becomes second nature.